Joanne0330/CV/README.md

 - **London Philharmonic Orchestra (2007 - recent)**
 - **Philharmonic Orchestra (2012 - recent)**

-   - Demostrating strong determination and decipline for a long period of time to achieve high-level skills.
+   - Demonstrating strong determination and discipline for a long period of time to achieve high-level skills.
    - Ability to pay attention to details to give world-class performances as a team member.
    - Showing ability to work and travel in large teams on professional and social level.